On Higher Order Drift and Diffusion Estimates for Stochastic SINDy: Numerical Analysis of Stochastic SINDy

 (We note that this error is specifically for the vector $\alpha^i$ or $\beta^{i,j}$ being estimated, even though it is not indexed.
 Since each vector is estimated separately, there should be no confusion.)
 This error will be a random variable depending on the realization of the system.
 To evaluate the performance of the algorithms, we will use the mean and variance of this error:

-The mean error and variance measure the bias and spread in the estimates $\tilde{\alpha}^i$ and $\tilde{\beta}^{i,j}$.
+The mean and variance of the error measure the bias and spread in the estimates $\tilde{\alpha}^i$ and $\tilde{\beta}^{i,j}$.
 These errors in the coefficients can be quantified using the errors in the estimates of $\mu^i$ and $\Sigma^{i,j}$ given in (\ref{eq:FD}) and (\ref{eq:FDsquared}) at each step.
 We will present the analysis for the drift coefficients, $\alpha^i$, noting that analysis for the diffusion follows the same path.